 The fertility awareness model

-Crews’ revelation about sex and relationships is one of particular benefits of using Natural Family Planning (NFP) and some forms of Fertility Awareness Method (FAM).
+Crews’ revelation about sex and relationships is one of particular benefits of using natural family planning (NFP) and fertility awareness methods (FAM).

 For most couples who use a form of FAM or NFP, “fasting from sex” is not news.
 Abstinence during the fertility window is what you do to avoid getting pregnant.
 It’s not 90 days long though.
 Depending on the cycle of the woman, her ability to chart more accurately, and how ready the two of them are to take chances with pregnancy, it varies from 8 to 12 days every cycle.